 Holland Park Press are running a Brexit in Poetry Competition.
 Love it or hate it most people have strong opinions about the whole Brexit issue.
 Why not channel your thoughts by writing a poem about it?
 To enter email your entry to: firstname.lastname@example.org and follow the submission guidelines carefully.
 Deadline: 31 December.

 Workshops / writing courses:

-Writing West Midlands has just released its Autumn/Winter programme of short courses, which include Developing Your Poetry with Liz Berry, Writing for Children with Ben Davis, and Introduction to Writing for Film & TV with Hayley McKenzie.
+Writing West Midlands has released its Autumn/Winter programme of short courses, which include Writing for Children with Ben Davis, Writing a Page-Turner with Liam Brown, and Introduction to Writing for Film & TV with Hayley McKenzie.
 You can view them all here.